tschijnmo/programmabletuple/README.rst

 .. image:: https://travis-ci.org/tschijnmo/programmabletuple.svg?branch=master
     :target: https://travis-ci.org/tschijnmo/programmabletuple

-This module provides a metaclass for making user-defined classes behave like named tuple while retaining the programmability of the classes.
-Its basic functionality is directly modelled after :py:cls:`collections.namedtuple`, but it offers more object-orientation and programmability.
-Basically, here instances of programmable tuples are frozen once they are initialized, like the normal named tuple.
-Any attempt to mutate the state of the instance will cause an error.
-Except for this they are designed to behave as similar to the instances of the plain mutable classes as possible, including their programmability.
+In essence, the programmable tuple metaclass in this module is able to make user-defined classes in Python has got the immutability of named tuple while retaining the programmability of user-defined classes.
+Merely minimal change to the code for class definition is needed, and a lot feature from class definition, like Methods and inheritance, are supported.

 The basic motivation for this is to make code more secure and less error- prone.
 Frequently in Python code, we have got structures (any structure)